ahw/vim-hooks/README.md

 the other components, though the **matching suffix** can itself contains dots and VimHooks knows how to accommodate these.
 When you leave off one of the optional pattern components (e.g., **sort key**) you do not need to include the dot marking its place.
+Thus, `bufwritepost.vimhook.sh`, `js.bufwritepost.vimhook.rb`, and `.001.foo.bar.py.bufwritepost.vimhook.js` are all valid VimHook filenames.

 Arguments provided to a hook script
 -----------------------------------
-Each script is passed the name of the current buffer and the triggered event name as command-line arguments.
+Each script is passed the name of the current buffer and the triggered event name as command-line arguments, in that order.
 So in a Bash shell script you could, for example, use `$1` and `$2` to access these values.
-The plugin only supports synchronous execution of VimHook scripts.

 VimHook Options
 ===============